-Robert F. Kennedy’s Granddaughter Saoirse Hill, 22, Dies Of Suspected Drug Overdose
+Robert F. Kennedy’s Granddaughter, Saoirse Hill, 22, Dies Of Suspected Drug Overdose

 Citing a member of the local law enforcement, Boston 25 News reported Saoirse’s cause of death as a “suspected drug overdose.”

 “Earlier this afternoon Barnstable Police responded to a residence on Marchant Ave in Hyannisport for a reported unattended death.
-The matter remains under investigation by Barnstable Police and State Police detectives assigned to the District Attorney’s Office,” Cape and Islands Assistant District Attorney Tara Miltimore said it a statement without revealing Hill’s identity.
+The matter remains under investigation by Barnstable Police and State Police detectives assigned to the District Attorney’s Office,” Cape and Islands Assistant District Attorney Tara Miltimore said in a statement without revealing Hill’s identity.

 Per The New York Times, this is far from the first tragic death to occur within the Kennedy family.

-Assassins killed both President Kennedy and Senator Robert F. Kennedy, their brother Joseph P. Kennedy Jr. passed away during World War II, and their sister Kathleen Cavendish passed away in 1948 during a plane crash.
-Tragedy continued in 1999, when John F. Kennedy Jr. along with his wife and sister-in-law passed away after their plane crashed into the Atlantic Ocean.
+Assassins killed both President John F. Kennedy and Senator Robert F. Kennedy, their brother Joseph P. Kennedy Jr. passed away during World War II, and their sister, Kathleen Cavendish, passed away in 1948 during a plane crash.
+Tragedy continued in 1999, when John F. Kennedy Jr. along with his wife and sister-in-law, passed away after their plane crashed into the Atlantic Ocean.

 Saoirse also wasn’t the first member of the family to pass away from a drug-related death.
-Her uncle David Anthony Kennedy was found dead in a hotel in Florida in 1984 after struggling with an addiction to both drugs and alcohol.
+Her uncle, David Anthony Kennedy, was found dead in a Florida hotel in 1984 after struggling with an addiction to both drugs and alcohol.

 Some sad news: